-The cast is game, but the characters are thinly unmemorable.
-Only a few moments trigger a giggle: like the news announcer who hopes that we have a ‘successful cleanse’; or the wealthy machete-armed family that pays to have their victim home-delivered like a pizza with extra pepperoni.
-Mainly, though, this is a humourless film.
-Writer-director James DeMonaco must believe he’s making a sombre statement about class warfare.
+Though the cast is game, the characters are so thin as to be unmemorable.
+Only a few moments trigger satisfying giggles: the news announcer who hopes that everyone has a “successful cleanse”; a wealthy machete-armed family who pays to have their victim home-delivered like a pizza with extra pepperoni.
+Mainly, though, this is a humorless film that skimps on the delicious opportunity for spousal retribution.
+Writer-director James DeMonaco must think he’s making a somber statement about class warfare.
 Nuh-uh.
-It’s more like a new ‘Saw’ franchise with some Tea Party anxieties thrown in.
+It’s more like a new Saw franchise flecked with Tea Party anxieties for the dumb-as-dirt crowd.